omidraha/mystack/README.md

 # mystack
-Here i am gathering some notes from my experience on some subjects that I worked on them.
+Here I am compiling notes based on my experience in various subjects that I have worked on.

 Demo: